bonjwa1337/bonjwa1337/README.md

 ![Header image](https://raw.githubusercontent.com/bonjwa1337/bonjwa1337/master/git.jpg)

-I'm learning JavaScript and want to become Junior Front-end Developer in the further.
+I'm learning JavaScript and want to become Junior Front-end Developer in the future.

-Here i will post my train/pet projects here.
-I want to improve my skills, so i will do another boring, but magic things =)
+I will post my training/pet projects here.
+I want to improve my skills, so I will not do boring, but magic things =)

-BTW I'm looking for a job in a company where i can recieve expirience, its very important for me in present moment
+BTW I'm looking for a job in a company where I can recieve experience.
+This is very important for me in the present moment

 ## 𝗠𝘆 𝗧𝗲𝗰𝗸 𝗦𝘁𝗮𝗰𝗸